Hynek Martinec

-Hynek Martinec (born 12 November 1980 in Broumov) is a Czech-British painter, who graduated from the Studio of Classical Painting Techniques under the supervision of Prof. Zdeněk Beran at the Academy of Fine Arts, Prague.
+Hynek Martinec (born 12 November 1980 in Broumov) is a Czech-British painter, who graduated from the Studio of Classical Painting Techniques under the supervision of Zdeněk Beran at the Academy of Fine Arts, Prague.
 After his studies he left for Paris (2005-2007) and since 2007 has been living in London.
 He received the prestigious BP Young Artist Award (2007) for his hyperrealistic portraits.
 His paintings are inspired by Old Masters and/or photographs, which link the past with the future, using modern technologies.

 Life

 In his hometown of Broumov and its surroundings Hynek Martinec was able to absorb the architecture of Dientzenhofer together with Czech Baroque painting.
 Since his childhood he drew extensively and already when he was 8–9 years old he discovered the world of classical music.
 As an 11-year-old boy, in 1991, he was successful in an art competition in Náchod and one painter of the jury offered him private classes and a thorough training in realistic painting.
 A year later he was taking classes from another painter, who exposed him to the world of abstract art.

 After finishing primary school Martinec studied design at Uherské Hradiště for one year and then transferred to the Secondary Art School of Václav Hollar in Prague.
-Between 1999 and 2005 he studied at the Academy of Fine Arts, Prague at the Studio of Classical Painting Techniques under the supervision of Prof. Zdeněk Beran.
+Between 1999 and 2005 he studied at the Academy of Fine Arts, Prague at the Studio of Classical Painting Techniques under the supervision of Zdeněk Beran.
 During his studies he spent an exchange year at Middlesex University, London (2002) and a six-month exchange at the Cooper Union in New York (2004).
 In 2003, he received a studio award from the Academy of Fine Arts and in 2004 he was awarded as the best Academy student.

 Following graduation he spent two years in Paris in a rented studio before deciding to move to London after receiving the Young Artist Award for artists under 30 in 2007, and at the same time the BP Visitor Choice for his portrait of Zuzana in Paris Studio (2006-2007).
 The painting was chosen among 60 finalists from 1,870 applications.
 In 2008 he received the Changing Faces Prize organised by the National Portrait Gallery, London for the painting Bagram in New York (2004) and BP Visitor Choice at the Scottish National Portrait Gallery in Edinburgh.

 Hynek Martinec lives and works in London and is represented by Parafin Gallery.
 His partner Zuzana Jungmanová heads the Czech School Without Borders with around 200 children from the Czech community in London.